 Freedom of the road: the Dempster Highway

 Driving the Dempster Highway is a one-of-a-kind experience.
 The start of the highway is about an hour from Dawson City, itself an interesting gold rush outpost.
 From here, the road travels through Tombstone Territorial Park and then there is nothing for the next 300km.

 The Dempster Highway has a reputation for being rough and a real-tire eater, but we were actually pleasantly surprised (even with it claiming one of our own all-terrain tires).

 Under the Midnight Sun of the north

 Arriving at the official line of latitude (405km in) a little while later, it just gave up.
 We would later toast our drinks at midnight to celebrate my 25th birthday, also the summer solstice.
 For the next 50 or so days there would be 24 hours of daylight.

-The town of Inuvik is found at the current end of the Dempster Highway (it is being extended to Tuktoyaktuk on the Arctic Ocean), and while we enjoyed our time there, it was also 33 degrees Celsius for the entirety of our stay, 24 hours a day.
+The town of Inuvik is found at the ‘old’ end of the Dempster Highway (the all-season road was extended to the town of Tuktoyaktuk in 2018), and while we enjoyed our time there, it was also 33 degrees Celsius for the entirety of our stay, 24 hours a day.
 It was a bit intense.